Key Takeaways:

 Diet

 Interestingly, carpenter ants do not ingest the wood they excavate.
-Instead, their diet primarily comprises other insects, occasionally even termites.
+Instead, their diet primarily consists of other insects, occasionally including termites.

 Habitat Preferences